pboardman/pokemon-go-status/README.md

-# Pokemon GO servers status
+# Pokemon GO server status

-Check the status of the Pokemon GO servers from your Menubar (MacOS only)
+Check the status of the Pokemon GO server from your Menubar (MacOS only)

 ![Demo](demo.png)